kamalasaurus/bergelsonlab.org/people.md

             <img src="../assets/images/Eric.jpg" alt="Eric" />
         </div>
         <div class="description">
-            <b>Eric Laderman</b>
+            <p style="font-size: 13.5px; margin: 0; line-height: 1.5;"><b>Eric Laderman</b></p>
-            <p style="font-size: 13.5px;"><b>PhD Student</b>, NYU</p>
+<p style="margin: 0 0 6px 0;"><b>PhD Student</b>, NYU</p>
-            <p>I'm a PhD student in the Bergelson lab, where I'm interested in understanding how strain-level variation in plant pathogens is maintained and how this variation affects disease outcomes and bacterial competition in the phyllosphere.
+          <p style="font-size: 13.5px; margin-top: 0;">I'm a PhD student in the Bergelson lab, where I'm interested in understanding how strain-level variation in plant pathogens is maintained and how this variation affects disease outcomes and bacterial competition in the phyllosphere.
 I graduated from Dartmouth College in 2020 with a BS in Biology and Biological Chemistry.
 While at Dartmouth, I worked in the Guerinot lab studying how plants alter photosynthesis in response to iron deficiency.
 After graduating, I joined the Bondy-Denomy lab at UCSF, where I researched how phages overcome CRISPR immunity in Listeria.
 When I’m not in the lab, you can probably find me playing tennis or enjoying a picnic in Central Park.</p>
         </div>
     </div>
     <div class="profile">